 Flywheel will help you install your own third-party SSL.
 All you need to do is buy one (probably for a cheaper price than what you would pay a hosting company for an SSL certificate, actually).

-Flywheel offers three plans plus a Custom plan which is a bespoke solution for enterprise-level customers.
+Flywheel offers four plans plus a Custom plan which is a bespoke solution for enterprise-level customers.

-This basic-level plan packs a bit of a punch with a respectable 5 GB in disk space, 50 GB in bandwidth, and up to 25,000 monthly site visits all for $23 per month.
+This plan packs a bit of a punch with a respectable 10 GB in disk space, 50 GB in bandwidth, and up to 25,000 monthly site visits all for $25 per month.

 It comes with everything that you need to manage a basic website.
-It is worth noting that you cannot use multisite (the plan is limited to a single website) and you can’t use third-party SSL certificates.
+It is worth noting that you cannot use multisite (the plan is limited to a single website) – a bummer.

 The Starter Plan will cost you: